Page Contents:

 Longhorn Agile Hitch (LA)

 The friction hitch with the best overall performance for SRT, DSRT and Tether/Lifeline is the Longhorn Agile Hitch.
 It is non-jamming and relatively easy to tie.
+It is also self tending.
 Note that the Longhorn Agile Hitch requires the Longhorn Longhorn Loop (described above.)
-A couple of videos are included below, but all the details are on this dedicated page:
+The only disadvantages of the LA are that it is rather large in size and that if we leave it on a rope in transport, there is a chance that it could become partially or fully untied.
+It is best to leave something (a carabiner or a tie) on the loops in order to prevent it from becoming untied.
+See all the details on this dedicated page:

 Longhorn Zenith Hitch (LZ)

-The Longhorn Zenith is also built using the Longhorn Loop.
-This hitch is easier to tie than the Longhorn Agile, and works best in DSRT, but performance is best if we incorporate a carabiner as a handle.
+Like the Longhorn Agile, the Longhorn Zenith is also built using the Longhorn Loop.
+This hitch is easier to tie than the Longhorn Agile, with not need for a precise starting measurement.
+However it is more sensitive to jamming than the LA and is only recommended for DSRT.
+It works best if we incorporate a carabiner as a handle, which is pulled down as we step up.
 It requires more effort to move and therefore, moving both hitches with one hand is not recommended.
-Although it works for SRT, breaking it under load can be more difficult.
+Although it can be used for SRT applications, breaking it under load can be more difficult.

 One application for the LZ (which has not yet been detailed in videos) is the following: a DSRT system has a pair of LA hitches on it and is in a tree which has a branch below the crotch which is caught between the lines.
 By transforming the LA’s into LZ’s, the bottom loops become LONGER and this facilitates executing a bypass around that branch. (stay tuned for a demo).